Which is better: a folder of terms or a glossary?

 oWith a glossary, you just open the one document, and can view the entire document at once.
 Using “find & replace,” you would then replace the old name/address/reference with the new one.
 Very quick.
 Very elegant.

-•'Transportability': Being a single document instead of ‘many documents,’ glossaries are ultimately easier to ‘handle’ in other regards.
-No special steps are needed to get it from your hard disk to a floppy disk or thumb drive.
-A glossary is simply a Word document.
+•'Transportability': Being a single document instead of ‘many documents,Glossaries are ultimately easier to ‘handle’ in other regards.
+No special steps are needed to get it from your hard disk to a network, thumb drive or email attachment.
+A Glossary is simply a regular computer file (a Word document).
 They are easier to transport and to e-mail (only one file as an attachment, instead of multiple files), and easier to move to another folder.

 But don’t let the advantages discourage you from doing what you already know.
-If you think that you will be more comfortable working with documents, don’t elect ‘glossaries.’
+If you think that you will be more comfortable working with documents in folders, don’t elect ‘Glossaries.’
 Ultimately, Pathagoras does not care.
 Pathagoras is designed to promote experimentation.
 If you decide to ‘go folders’ now and to ‘go glossaries’ later, the conversion is easy, and practically automatic.

 If at any time you decide that you want to convert a folder of clauses into a glossary, it is an easy process.
 See Folder to Glossary.